What is mutual recognition?

-What can I do if I am refused an equivalent licence in a second state or territory?
+What is my equivalent licence in another state or territory?

-Can I apply for mutual recognition if my licence it is cancelled or suspended?
+Can I apply for mutual recognition if my licence is expired, cancelled or suspended?

 Can I apply for mutual recognition if a disciplinary condition has been applied to my licence?

 Yes.
 While you are able to lodge an application for mutual recognition in the jurisdiction you seek a licence, it is essential that in your application you note any conditions and/or restrictions currently in place on your licence.
 This could include suspensions, preliminary investigations, or cancellations.
 Note that failure to do so may result in your application being discarded and licence being refused.

 It is likely that a licence gained through mutual recognition will be affected by the same conditions applied to your first.